Jacaranda mimosifolia (jack-uh-RAN-duh mih-moe-sih-FOLE-ee-uh) is a sub-tropical deciduous flowering tree, which belongs to the family Bignoniaceae.

 Prized for its beautiful lavender-blue flowers, the blue jacaranda is extremely adaptive in nature and grows in any subtropical climate, provided its climate needs are met.

-The hardy tree grows near riverbanks, grasslands, wooded ravines.
+The hardy tree grows near riverbanks, grasslands, and wooded ravines.

 The blue jacaranda has a spreading growth habit and can outnumber native plants.

-Seedlings can grow beneath mature planted trees, which allow it to expand and prevent native plants from growing.
+Seedlings can grow beneath mature planted trees, which allow them to expand and prevent native plants from growing.

 Because of this, it is listed as a Category 3 invader in South Africa and must be prevented from unchecked spreading.